marcglasberg/network_to_file_image/README.md

 * `clearMockUrls()`

 Your mocked urls are usually only seen by the `NetworkToFileImage` class.
-However, you may override the default Dart http methods so that these urls are visible to the rest of your application, including all other ImageProviders.
+However, you may override the default Dart http methods so that these urls are visible to other ImageProviders.

 To that end, simply call this method: